Corporations Information Sheet 1

 (a) that the plaintiff has standing as a creditor of the company

 (b) that the Company is presumed insolvent because of non-compliance with a Statutory Demand

 (c) that the presumption has not been rebutted by evidence of the company’s solvency, and

 (d) that the plaintiff has complied with all steps required by the rules, including: service of all relevant documents on the defendant, obtaining the consent of an official liquidator, lodgment of notice at ASIC, and publication of notice of the proceedings on the ASIC insolvency notices page.

-Note: Corporations Information Sheet 2: Winding Up Checklist contains a checklist of the matters to be proven at the hearing.
+Note: Corporations Information Sheet 2: Winding Up Checklist sets out the matters to be proved at the hearing.

-5.4 Even if all the formal matters are proven, the Court may adjourn or dismiss the originating process, or make any other interim order that it thinks fit (s467(1)).
+5.3 Even if the requisite matters are established, the Court may adjourn or dismiss the originating process, or make any other interim order that it thinks fit (s467(1)).

 5.5 If a winding up order is made, it will be produced by the Court electronically and will be available online via the Commonwealth Courts Portal (CCP) within 24 hours.